Elizabeth Gurley Flynn: International Labor Defense

+Communist Party USA

+In 1936, Flynn returned to New York City where she joined Communist Party USA (CPUSA).
+She wrote a weekly column for its newspaper, the Daily Worker and was an outspoken supporter of labor organizing drives by the CIO(Congress of Industrial Organizations), and a critic of fascist regimes in Italy, Spain, and Germany, as well as increasing political intolerance in the United States.
+As a Communist, Flynn spoke out against lynching, the poll tax, job discrimination, housing discrimination, and other forms of oppression and discrimination directed against Black Americans.
+She became close friends with Claudia Jones, a Black Communist, and that relationship gave her a more nuanced understanding of the "triple oppression" that shaped working-class Black women's lives.

+In 1939, Flynn was re-elected to the executive board of the ACLU.
+After the signing of the Nazi-Soviet Pact in August 1939, the ACLU drafted a controversial resolution equating Nazism with Communism and barring Nazis and Communists from holding office in the organization.
+As Flynn was the only open Communist on the board at the time, the resolution was widely viewed as targeting her for expulsion to protect the reputation of the ACLU.
+After a "trial," the board voted to expel her, an act that some view as providing a seal of approval for the persecution of Communists.

-During World War II, she played an important role in the campaign for equal economic opportunity and pay for women and the establishment of day care centers for working mothers.
+During World War II, Flynn actively recruited support for the fight against fascism abroad and played an important role in the campaign for equal economic opportunity and pay for women and the establishment of day care centers for working mothers in the US.
 In 1942, she ran for Congress at-large in New York and received 50,000 votes.
 In July 1948, a dozen leaders of the Communist Party were arrested and accused of violating the Smith Act by advocating the overthrow of the US government by force and violence.
-After they were convicted in the Foley Square trial they appealed to the Supreme Court, which upheld their conviction in Dennis v.
+Flynn chaired their defense committee, raising tens of thousands of dollars for bail, legal fees, and publicity.
+After the defendants were convicted in the Foley Square trial they appealed to the Supreme Court, which upheld their conviction in Dennis v.
 United States; two justices wrote in dissent that they were convicted in violation of their Constitutional rights for engaging in activities protected by the First Amendment.